briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 so declared in writing by the Building Inspector, such securing shall not be deemed to constitute "effective boarding" under this section, and it does not abate the nuisance condition of an unsafe structure, as declared under division (1) of this section.
-Later notice, issued under Section 1340.08, shall include the fact that the Building Inspector found it necessary to take appropriate action to secure the structure.\
+Later notice, issued under [Section 1340.08][], shall include the fact that the Building Inspector found it necessary to take appropriate action to secure the structure.\
 (Ord.
 2018-10.
 Passed 3-12-18.)

 ## 1340.23   Vacating building and prohibiting use

-In the notice issued pursuant to Section 1340.08, the Building Inspector may also require that the building, structure or a portion of those be vacated, not be reoccupied, or used until the specified repairs and improvements are completed, inspected, and approved by the Building Inspector.
+In the notice issued pursuant to [Section 1340.08][], the Building Inspector may also require that the building, structure or a portion of those be vacated, not be reoccupied, or used until the specified repairs and improvements are completed, inspected, and approved by the Building Inspector.
 The Building